stelladaiou/bioapplication/README.md

 the user proceed of the sequence is not valid.

 ### Conclusion
-This completes the testng of the DNA sequence analysis application.
+This completes the testing of the DNA sequence analysis application.